Meaning

 Etymology

 Etymology tree Proto-Indo-European *h₂eḱ-der.?
 Ancient Greek ὀξύς (oxús) Proto-Indo-European *ǵenh₁- Proto-Indo-European *-os Proto-Indo-European *ǵénh₁os Proto-Hellenic *génos Ancient Greek γένος (génos) French oxygènebor.
 English oxygen Borrowed from French oxygène (originally in the form principe oxygène, a variant of principe oxigine ‘acidifying principle’, suggested by Lavoisier), from Ancient Greek ὀξύς (oxús, “sharp”) + γένος (génos, “birth”), referring to oxygen's supposed role in the formation of acids.
-Equivalent to oxy- + -gen.
+By surface analysis, oxy- + -gen.

 Start learning English with learnfeliz.